3D Laser Scanning & LiDAR

 Deformation & Deflection Measurement

-Quantifying structural deformation with millimetre precision across entire structures.
+Quantifying structural deformation with millimetre precision across whole assets or selected zones.

 Heritage Building Recording

-Digital recording of heritage structures for conservation planning and regulatory submission.
+Digital recording of heritage structures for conservation planning, approvals, and future comparison.

 Change Detection & Monitoring

-Comparing sequential scans to detect and quantify structural movement over time.
+Comparing repeat scans to detect and quantify movement, settlement, tilt, or facade change over time.

-Precise spatial coordination for proposed structural modifications within existing structures.
+Spatial coordination for proposed structural modifications within existing buildings and constrained sites.

 Technical specifications